How Sweet It Is!: Plot

 Teenager David Henderson wants to tag along with his girlfriend Gloria and a group of American students touring France.
-His mother Jenny hates the idea until she manages to get her professional photographer husband Graf to document the group's travels for his company.
+His mother Jenny hates the idea until she manages to get her professional photographer husband Grif to document the group's travels for his company.

 Jenny books passage for them all on an ocean liner, and a stay at a Riviera hotel, from Gilbert, a dishonest, shyster travel agent.
 On the ship, they are dismayed to be assigned bunk beds in separate, crowded rooms with many teenagers, and endure an emergency drill; there is little privacy.

 On arrival in Paris, Jenny leaves her husband with the school tour group, traveling alone to the bogus address shown as their Riviera hotel, hundreds of miles away.
 When she arrives at the luxurious mansion, she acts like she owns the place.
 She is puzzled to find it is instead a private home owned by a wealthy lawyer, Phillipe Maspere, who is equally puzzled at her arrival.

 Jenny is unable to contact the phony travel agent.
 Nevertheless, Phillipe, who is attracted to her, offers her an extended stay there at a reasonable price with just him and his manservant/ butler.

 Phillipe turns out to be a notorious womanizer who tries to seduce Jenny at a wild poolside party, unsuccessfully.

 Grif, meanwhile, becomes friendly with an attractive chaperone with the American student group in Paris.
 When he indirectly learns of his wife Jenny's situation (by seeing a picture in a newspaper), he panics and impulsively drives cross-country alone at night, on a stolen school bus to get her.

 When Grif arrives, seeing Jenny in the pool with the Frenchman, he punches him.
 Storming off in the bus she follows on the back of the butler's tricycle.
 She catches up with Grif but, as they head back to the tour group's hotel, they are stopped by Italian patrolmen, since the bus was reported stolen.

 Jenny is placed in a jail cell with prostitutes, who are then all bailed out by their pimp and taken to a very fine hotel.
 Jenny is shocked to see her son at the brothel.
 The family is eventually reunited and they return home.